 AGM TECHNOLOGY - THE DIFFERENCE

-As an official Lifeline Battery Distributor, we sell the Lifeline series of AGM batteries because they are the premier manufacturer of AGM batteries.
+ZRD sells the Lifeline series of AGM batteries because they are the premier manufacturer of AGM batteries.
 There are numerous features and advantages of Lifeline AGM batteries over standard flooded (wet) cells and GEL batteries.
 At the bottom below, is a more detail explanation of the three battery types.
 Some of the main differences between the old vented lead acid batteries and the LIFELINE AGM valve regulated sealed lead acid batteries are:

-• The cells have pressure relief valves in the LIFELINE that are designed to keep positive pressure in each cell.
-The older vented or flooded type battery cells are open to atmosphere through the vent cap holes (should the vented battery be tilted or inverted, the result can be electrolyte (sulfuric acid/water mixture) spilled all over your equipment, a highly corrosive and potentially dangerous condition).
+• The cells have pressure relief valves in LIFELINE AGMs that are designed to keep positive pressure in each cell.
+The older vented or flooded type battery cells are open to the atmosphere through the vent cap holes (should the vented battery be tilted or inverted, the result can be electrolyte (sulfuric acid/water mixture) spilled all over your equipment, a highly corrosive and potentially dangerous condition).

 • The cell groups in the old vented type batteries are loosely packed and thus have high plate separation.
-In contrast, the LIFELINE AGM marine battery has every square inch of positive and negative plate material tightly packed and compressed with the AGM and supported by the walls of each cell.
+In contrast, the LIFELINE AGM marine battery has every square inch of positive and negative plate material tightly packed and compressed with the AGM material and supported by the walls of each cell.
 With this type of construction, LIFELINE offers much lower internal resistance ... greater starting power (particularly in cold temperature) ... and a much higher degree of protection against shock and vibration than the old flooded type.

 • In addition, there is not a limiting current for charging.
 This will greatly reducing charging time required to recharge a depleted house bank.
 Please contact us for additional detailed information.